ggbot-org/ggbot/env/README.md

 - `BINANCE_PROXY_IP`: for example `1.2.3.4`.
 - `DEPLOY_STAGE`: can be `main`, `next` or `local`.
 - `DNS_DOMAIN`: _example.com_.
-- `PROJECT_SHORT_NAME`: string used for example as a prefix for resource names.
+- `PROJECT_SHORT_NAME`: string used for example as a prefix for resource names; no spaces, no punctuation nor special character, lowercase is better.
+- `PROJECT_TAG_LINE`: a brief phrase used to relay project brand's value.
 - Used by Stripe APIs for payments:
   - `STRIPE_SECRET_KEY`
   - `STRIPE_PLAN_BASIC_MONTHLY_PRICE`